Online Fair Allocations with Binary Valuations and Beyond: Introduction

 \subsection{Our Contributions}

-There are $n$ agents, and each indivisible item comes online.
-We study the goods and chores settings, and introduce non-wastefulness (NW) and completeness constraints to the goods and chores settings, respectively.
-For different classes of valuation or cost functions, including submodular/supermodular binary, additive bi-valued, and so on, our main results are summarized in Table \ref{tab: results}.
+We study two settings: goods and chores, in the online fair indivisible items allocation model.

-In the goods setting, we first show the inapproximability of EF1 and MMS with general additive valuations, even for only two agents with additive tri-valued valuations.
-This indicates that we can only focus our efforts on restricted valuation functions.
+In the goods setting, for different classes of valuations, including binary and additive personalized bi-valued, our main results are summarized in Table \ref{tab: summary_results_goods}.
+We introduce the non-wastefulness (NW) notion in this setting.
+First, we show the inapproximability of EF1 and MMS with general additive valuations, even for only two agents with additive personal tri-valued valuations.
+Then, we study some restricted valuation functions, such as submodular binary valuation functions.

-\begin{itemize} \item For submodular binary valuation functions, we propose the Marginal-Greedy Algorithm (Algorithm \ref{alg: indivisible_submodular+binary}) to compute allocations that simultaneously satisfy NW, $\frac{1}{2}$-EF1, $\frac{1}{2}$-MMS, and $\frac{1}{2}$-max-USW.
-Further, we show that no deterministic algorithm can guarantee an NW allocation that is $\alpha$-EF1, $\alpha$-MMS, or $\alpha$-max-USW for any $\alpha>\frac{1}{2}$. \item For two agents with additive bi-valued valuation functions, we design the Adapted Envy-Graph Procedures (Algorithm \ref{alg: two_agents_ef1_mms}) to compute NW, $\frac{1}{2}$-EF1 and $\frac{1}{3}$-MMS allocations.
-Further, we show that no deterministic algorithm can guarantee a NW allocation that is $\alpha$-EF1 for any $\alpha>\frac{1}{2}$ or $\beta$-MMS for any $\beta>\frac{1}{3}$, and no deterministic algorithm can achieve NW, $\alpha$-EF1 or $\alpha$-MMS, and $\gamma$-max-USW for any $\alpha, \gamma>0$. \item When one agent has the additive bi-valued valuation function and the remaining agents have identical additive binary valuation functions, we design the Adapted-Picking Algorithm (Algorithm \ref{alg: binary_bivalued_ef1_mms}) to compute an allocation that simultaneously satisfies NW, EF1, and MMS.
-Further, we show that no deterministic algorithm can compute an NW allocation that is EF1 or MMS guarantee $\alpha$-max-USW for any $\alpha>0$. \end{itemize}
+\begin{itemize}[left=0pt] \item For submodular binary valuation functions, we propose the Marginal-Greedy Algorithm (Algorithm \ref{alg: indivisible_submodular+binary}) to compute an allocation that simultaneously satisfies NW, $\frac{1}{2}$-EF1, $\frac{1}{2}$-MMS, and $\frac{1}{2}$-max-USW, and we show that these approximation ratios are all tight. \item For two agents with additive personalized bi-valued valuation functions, we design the Adapted Envy-Graph Procedure (Algorithm \ref{alg: two_agents_ef1_mms}) to compute an NW allocation satisfying $\frac{1}{2}$-EF1 and $\frac{1}{3}$-MMS simultaneously.
+Further, we show that no deterministic algorithm can guarantee an NW allocation that is $\alpha$-EF1 or $\beta$-MMS for any $\alpha>\frac{1}{2}$, $\beta>\frac{1}{3}$, and no deterministic algorithm can compute an NW allocation where $\alpha$-EF1 (or $\alpha$-MMS) is compatible with $\beta$-max-USW for any $\alpha, \beta>0$. \item When one agent has the additive personalized bi-valued valuation function and the remaining agents have identical additive binary valuation functions, we design the Adapted-Picking Algorithm (Algorithm \ref{alg: binary_bivalued_ef1_mms}) to compute an allocation satisfying NW, EF1, and MMS.
+Further, we show that no deterministic algorithm can compute an NW allocation that is EF1 (or MMS) and $\alpha$-max-USW for any $\alpha>0$. \end{itemize}